Skip to contents

 This ensures that the bootstrap replicates follow the same logic as the sampled households, making the bootstrap replicates more comparable to the actual sample units.

-If split ist set to TRUE and pid is specified, the bootstrap replicates are carried forward using the personal identifiers instead of the houshold identifier.
+If split ist set to TRUE and pid is specified, the bootstrap replicates are carried forward using the personal identifiers instead of the household identifier.
 This takes into account the issue of a houshold splitting up.
 Any person in this new split household will get the same bootstrap replicate as the person that has come from an other household in the survey.
 People who enter already existing households will also get the same bootstrap replicate as the other households members had in the previous periods.

 See also